|Title:||Defensive Coordinator/DB Coach|

 |Recruiting Area:||Eastern Mass., Northern Conn.
 (Hartford, Tolland, Windham, Litchfield Counties), New York City, Georgia|

-Grant Caserta enters his second season as the Husson defensive coordinator and defensive backs coach in 2016.
+Grant Caserta enters his third season as the Husson defensive coordinator and defensive backs coach in 2017.

 Husson’s defense remained one of the preeminent units in the ECFC and the country in 2015.
 The Eagles led the conference in total defense (226.1 ypg), rushing defense (60.4 ypg), scoring defense (17.6 ppg), turnovers gained (29), first downs defense (122), 3rd down conversion pct. defense (0.223), team passing efficiency defense (93.84), 4th down conversion pct. defense (0.231) and fumbles recovered (16).
 Husson ranked second nationally in total defense, rushing defense, first downs defense and 3rd down conversion pct. defense, while producing top ten finishes in team passing efficiency defense (10th), 4th down conversion pct. defense (4th) and fumbles recovered (6th).